Pacific Access Category Resident Visa

 If you have determined you, and your family if included, need chest X-rays or medical examinations, you will need to book appointments.

-To complete your application, you will need to provide the:
+To complete your application, you will need to provide the reference code from the clinic submitting your health information.

-• medical certificate, chest X-ray certificate, or both if the clinic gave these to you.
+• a medical certificate, chest X-ray certificate, or both if the clinic gave these to you.

 Note